learn-co-curriculum/phase-0-completing-assignments-codegrade/README.md

 code-along, Canvas displays the written instructions.
 However, the actual coding work must be completed on your local machine.

-The following steps with walk through the process of getting the assignment onto your computer.
+The following steps walk through the process of getting the assignment onto your computer.
 Follow along using this current assignment.

 > **Note:** In order to work on and submit assignments, you will need to connect